Vital Records Online

 Order with confidence

 Learn how to request an Ohio birth certificate from the Ohio Department of Health (ODH).
 The current processing time is 4 to 6 weeks for standard orders.
 Online orders have an expedited processing time of 5 business days.
 The state fee for each certified copy is $21.50 each.
-Ohio birth certificates are considered public records, so anyone who can provide the required information can request a copy.
+Ohio birth certificate are considered public records, so anyone who can provide the required information can request a copy.

-You can now order Ohio birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Ohio birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Ohio Department of Health (ODH) for processing, allowing them to issue and mail your birth certificate.
 You can place the order in person or by mail through the ODH by following the specific steps and meeting certain requirements.
 Before proceeding with your order, confirm each ordering method's requirements, eligibility, costs, and processing times to ensure a successful process.

 Note: the ODH has announced that the new Ohio Vital Records System (OVRS) birth certificate module is scheduled to go live on April 1, 2025.
 This change may affect processing times.